Purchase Orders

 Transition Side effects

-Submit PO → submitted; creates a forecasted bill in AP
+Submit PO → Submitted; creates a forecasted bill in AP

 Mark in production / ready Status-only transitions for the supply-chain map and stepper

-Mark shipped PO → shipped; creates an in-transit transfer
+Mark shipped PO → Shipped; creates an in-transit transfer

-Mark partially received PO → partially_received (set by the shipment flow)
+Mark partially received PO → Partially Received (set by the shipment flow)

-Receive PO → received; flips bill forecasted → received, marks the linked transfer received, writes cost snapshots, posts received quantities to on-hand at the ship-to location
+Receive PO → Received; flips bill ForecastedReceived, marks the linked transfer received, writes cost snapshots, posts received quantities to on-hand at the ship-to location

-Cancel PO → canceled; reverses the linked in-transit transfer
+Cancel PO → Canceled; reverses the linked in-transit transfer

 Landed cost on receipt